 Illustrative photo – Demonstration of food and other goods delivery service workers Wolt, February 1, 20233, Prague.

-According to the company's management, shortly after the first protest, couriers' remuneration reached the same level as before the changes to the system, and their earnings should reach 250 to 300 CZK per hour.
-Couriers of delivery companies usually work as so-called partners, i.e. as self-employed persons who have to pay, for example, social and health insurance or vehicle maintenance costs themselves.
-Regarding the large number of people interested in joining the system, Jarošová said that the company accepts couriers according to the forecast number of orders and has not accepted new ones since mid-January.
+The company says the drop in earnings was due to the large number of people joining the system at the time, and the whole situation is more of a misunderstanding. .
+According to the company's management, the remuneration of couriers has already reached the same level as before the changes to the system, and their earnings should reach 250 to 300 CZK per hour.
+Couriers of delivery companies mostly work as so-called partners, i.e. as self-employed persons who have to pay for example social and health insurance or vehicle maintenance costs themselves.